DavidMertz/dispatch/README.md

 on predicates that are fulfilled by arguments.

-Specifically, these dispatch decisions are arranged in a manner different than with blocks of `if` or `switch` statements, and also differently from inheritance hierarchies that resolve to a narrowest descendant type containing a given method.
+Specifically, these dispatch decisions are arranged in a manner different than with blocks of `if/elif` or `match/case` statements, and also differently from inheritance hierarchies that resolve to a narrowest descendant type containing a given method.